MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

     d014801	Vitamin A	D014801	11103-57-4	AKR1B1	231	Homo sapiens	9606	19014918
     d014801	Vitamin A	D014801	11103-57-4	AKR1B10	57016	Homo sapiens	9606	19014918

-*The file name is composed of the MeSHID that corresponds to the query chemical and of the DATE of the request (aaaa_mm_dd).*
+*The file name is composed of the MeSHID that corresponds to the query chemical and of the DATE of the query (aaaa_mm_dd).*

 .. _WPrequestOuput:

 WikiPathways request file results
 ---------------------------------------

-When you request WikiPathways to extract the rare disease pathways, two files are created whatever the approach chosen.
+When you query WikiPathways to retrieve the rare disease pathways, two files are created whatever the approach chosen.

 WP_RareDiseases_request_DATE.gmt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains the results of the request sent to WikiPathways.
+This file contains the results of the query sent to WikiPathways.
 All the disease pathways labeled as rare diseases are
-extracted and save into this GMT file.
+retrieved and save into this GMT file.

 GMT file is a tab-separated file: